Spotted blue-eye: Description

 The spotted blue-eye has an elongated body generally up to 2.5 cm (1 in), or rarely 3 cm (1.2 in) in length.
 The overall colour is transparent to pale silver-white, sometimes with tints of tan or yellow.
 The rear half of the body is marked with three horizontal black lines, breaking up into spots anteriorly.
 The fins are yellow with black markings.
 Body size, colour and shape vary across its range: fish from the Aru Islands are larger, those from the vicinity of Darwin have orange pectoral fins, while fish from Goanna Lagoon in Arnhem Land have an orange body.

 Distribution and habitat

 The spotted blue-eye is found in rivers in southern New Guinea, the Aru Islands, and the Northern Territory and Cape York Peninsula (Queensland) in Australia.
 Their habitat includes small slow-moving streams, often less than 60 cm (2 ft) deep, pools, and Melaleuca or Pandanus swamps.
 They have been found in water of pH 3.68 to 9.4.

 Feeding

 Though its diet has been little-studied, algae and small invertebrates make up a large part of it.

 Breeding

 Though little is known of its reproductive behaviour in the wild, the spotted blue-eye breeds readily in captivity.

+Pseudomugil gertrudae is believed to have a complex courtship behavior.
+That means during breeding season, especially the males they display bright colors and have specific fin positions that help attract females, yet detailed studies on their reproductive behavior is still limited.